foorenxiang/patchymcpatchface/readme.md

 #### Install libaries

+> pip install patchymcpatchface
-> pip3 install patchymcpatchface pytest
+> pip install pytest (not required if not unit testing)

 #### Your app file